See a list of Bookkeeping Programs by Clicking Here!

 Work for bookkeepers is expected to grow at an average rate over the next decade as the need for professionals in the field will remain constant.
 Some technological advancements have made the need for bookkeepers lower, though as an assurer of accuracy their roles have shifted rather than been eliminated.

-The average salary of a bookkeeper is approximately $38,390 per year, though individuals with prior work experience or certification may expect in an overall increase in their pay.
+The average salary of a bookkeeper is approximately $38,390 per year according to the Bureau of Labor Statistics.
+Individuals with valuable work experience and a recognized trade certification may expect an overall increase in their pay.
 Individuals with an education in bookkeeping may also see an increase in starting pay over individuals in need of training.

 States Employing the Most Bookkeepers